SierraTecnologia/Siravel/README.md

 | 5.4.x - 5.5.x | 1.0.x | no |

 ## License
-SierraTecnologia Commerce is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+SierraTecnologia Siravel is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

 ### Bug Reporting and Feature Requests
 Please add as many details as possible regarding submission of issues and feature requests